An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: Abstract

 \section{Abstract}

-Modified Condition/Decision Coverage (MC/DC) is a mandatory structural coverage criterion for ensuring the reliability and safety of critical systems.
-While its strictest form, \textit{Unique-Cause} MC/DC, offers the highest assurance, research on its efficient test generation has been lacking.
-This gap is particularly significant, as an analysis of large-scale avionics systems shows that 99.7\% of all conditional decisions are, in fact, Singular Boolean Expressions (SBEs) the ideal structure for applying \textit{Unique-Cause} MC/DC.
-This paper proposes `Robin's Rule', a deterministic algorithm that directly constructs a minimal test set of $N+1$ cases to guarantee 100\% \textit{Unique-Cause} MC/DC for SBEs with $N$ conditions, without generating a full truth table.
-To validate our approach, we constructed a benchmark by reformulating the TCAS-II specifications into SBEs and verified the results using an industry-standard, certified commercial tool.
-The results confirm that our method consistently achieves 100\% coverage with the theoretical minimum number of tests and is more efficient than the commercial tool.
-This work provides a practical and provably optimal solution for verifying safety-critical systems, ensuring both rigor and efficiency.
+Modified Condition/Decision Coverage (MC/DC) is a mandatory structural coverage criterion for assuring the reliability of safety-critical software.
+Among its variants, Unique-Cause MC/DC provides the strongest assurance, yet efficient and scalable test generation for Unique-Cause MC/DC remains underexplored.
+This gap is particularly important because large-scale avionics studies report that 99.7\% of conditional decisions are Singular Boolean Expressions (SBEs), for which Unique-Cause obligations can be precisely characterized.
+We propose \emph{Robin’s Rule}, a deterministic, direct-construction algorithm that generates a provably minimal test suite of $N+1$ test cases to guarantee 100\% Unique-Cause MC/DC for SBEs with $N$ conditions, without enumerating the $2^N$ truth table.
+The algorithm runs in $O(N^2)$ time by explicitly constructing an $(N+1)\times N$ test table.
+To evaluate the approach, we build a benchmark of 25 SBEs consisting of 15 TCAS-II–derived conditions and 10 randomly generated SBEs with diverse operators and nesting.
+We validate achieved coverage using VectorCAST as an oracle and compare against state-of-the-art baseline paradigms using BDD and SAT.
+Across all benchmarks, Robin’s Rule consistently achieves 100\% Unique-Cause MC/DC with the theoretical minimum number of tests, while providing stable and efficient generation time.
+This work offers a practical and provably optimal solution for Unique-Cause MC/DC test generation on SBEs, improving both rigor and scalability for safety-critical verification.

 \ccsdesc[500]{Software and its engineering~Software testing and debugging}

 \keywords{Software Testing, Code Coverage, MC/DC, Singular Boolean Expressions (SBE), Unique-Cause, Test Case Generation}